Hudson Bay RailwayReporting mark: HBRY

 The HBRY was created in 1997 by OmniTRAX, a US-based holding company that specializes in transportation-based services.
 Around the same time, OmniTRAX took over operation of the Port of Churchill, making a strong commitment to sustaining and expanding industry in northern Manitoba.

-Like other small regional railways, the HBRY focuses on resource-based sectors, located in remote regions.
-Currently the HBRY operates 627 miles of rail from The Pas to Churchill, with branch lines extending to Flin Flon and Lynn Lake.
-Operations are handled from offices in The Pas.
-Passenger rail service between Churchill and Winnipeg is operated by VIA Rail on the Hudson Bay passenger train.
+Like many other small regional railways, the HBRY focused on resource-based sectors, located in remote regions.
+The HBRY operated 627 miles of rail from The Pas to Churchill, with branch lines extending to Flin Flon and Lynn Lake.
+Operations were handled from offices in The Pas.
+Passenger rail service between Churchill and Winnipeg was operated by VIA Rail on the Hudson Bay passenger train.